robamu/rtems-demo/README.md

 # RTEMS Test Repository

 Just a personal test repository to get familiar with RTEMS.
-It configured and built the RTEMS toolchain in the same path in a folder named toolchain but I do not include them in the repo.
+I configured and built the RTEMS toolchain in the same path in a folder named toolchain but I do not include them in the repo.
+The toolchain folder contains instruction on how to build the toolchain if required.

 There is a small helper file I use to add the built `erc32` BSP to the path.
 It can be used like that